Table of Contents

 - You are administered local anesthesia with sedation for a small-volume implant.
 For larger volumes, more robust pain control can be used.

 - Then, the gel is injected into the subcutaneous tissue instead of the dermis through a needle or a cannula of adequate size.
-It is done very slowly to ensure that the product flows smoothly inside the skin.
+It is done slowly to ensure the product flows smoothly inside the skin.

 - Finally, the implant is molded effectively with the help of a gentle massage.